National Institutes of Health (NIH)

 Suitability for Pioneer Award program: Why is the planned research uniquely suited to the stated goal of the Pioneer Award program, rather than a more “traditional” grant mechanism?

 Statement of research effort commitment: A statement must be included that, if chosen to receive an award, the PD/PI will commit a minimum of 51% of his/her research effort to the project supported by the Pioneer Award.
 Applicants with current research commitments exceeding 49% must provide a compelling explanation describing how their effort on existing grants will be adjusted to permit them to devote the required minimum effort to the Pioneer Award project.

 Note: References are not required but if included must fit within the five-page limit.
 Figures and illustrations may be included but must also fit within the five-page limit.
 Letters of collaboration will not be accepted.
 Information on collaborators may be included in the Essay and their names and affiliations should be listed in the Cover Letter Component.

 Multiple PD/PI Leadership Plan: Do not use.

 Letters of Support: Do not use.

-Resource Sharing Plan: Individuals are required to comply with the instructions for the Resource Sharing Plans (Data Sharing Plan, Sharing Model Organisms, and Genome Wide Association Studies (GWAS)) as provided in the SF424 (R&R) Application Guide, with the following modification:
+Resource Sharing Plan: Individuals are required to comply with the instructions for the Resource Sharing Plans (Data Sharing Plan, Sharing Model Organisms, and Genomic Data Sharing (GDS)) as provided in the SF424 (R&R) Application Guide, with the following modification: